trealla-prolog/trealla-OLDv1/README.md

 Definite Clause Grammars
 ========================

 Uses Ulrich Neumerkel's standard reference library.

-	:- use_module(library(dcgs)).

-DCG rules are translated automatically if this module is included.
+DCG rules are translated automatically as this library is auto-included.

 Format